 Delivering 1m Precision

 However GALILEO, in itself, won’t give all the precision gains many would like.
-A high quality chip AND electronic design is also needed.
+A high-quality chip AND electronic design are also needed.

 One of the high quality (expensive) chips to watch out for is the XTAL chip.

 The constellations have different altitudes and different frequencies of signal, presumably different encryptions as well.
 Nevertheless, chips already exist that can read all the constellations.

 No doubt more battery power will be needed to process 3/4 lots of signals…

 So, come 2021 will your Fenix 6 have a quad-constellation receiver (GPS, GLONASS, GALILEO, BDS) and super accuracy to the nearest metre?
 Maybe!
 Maybe even more precise if the design is good enough.

 Even improving current precision levels by a couple of metres opens up the prospect of notably better GPS-estimated altitude as well as location.
 The distance from you to the various satellites can also be used to determine altitude – this is already used on many GPS sports devices.